Dipolar spin ice regime proximate to an all-in-all-out N\'{e}el ground state in the dipolar-octupolar pyrochlore Ce$_2$Sn$_2$O$_7$: Introduction

 \section{Introduction}

-In $f$-electron systems, even apparently simple pseudospin-1/2 magnets can exhibit intriguing single-ion symmetry properties: beyond the `usual' case of three dipolar spin components, some components may either be time-reversal symmetric quadrupoles, or transform as octupoles.
+In $f$-electron systems, even apparently simple pseudospin-1/2 magnets can exhibit intriguing single-ion symmetry properties: beyond the ``usual'' case of three \textit{dipolar} spin components, some components may either be time-reversal symmetric quadrupoles, or transform as octupoles.
 These multipolar moments, especially when combined with magnetic frustration, can lead to a wealth of exotic phenomena.
-Of particular interest are `hidden' orders \cite{Kiss_URu2Si2,Santini_MultipolarReview,Kuramoto_MultipolarReview,Chandra_URu2Si2} elusive to common experimental probes, and long-range entangled quantum spin liquids (QSL).
+Of particular interest are ``hidden'' orders \cite{Kiss_URu2Si2,Santini_MultipolarReview,Kuramoto_MultipolarReview,Chandra_URu2Si2} elusive to common experimental probes, and long-range entangled quantum spin liquids (QSL).

 The theoretical description of these systems naturally goes along with sets of new model Hamiltonians, which have indeed been found to host interesting phases, although the balance between the competing interactions which stabilize these phases can be delicate.
 In fact, frustrated materials commonly find themselves near phase boundaries between different orders, or proximate to exotic phases \cite{MPCYTO,Hallas2016,Hallas2017,MPCPyrochlore,Petit_ErSnO,Sarkis_YGO,MultiphaseMagnetismYTO}.
-The possibility of tuning across these phase boundaries through chemical pressure, applied external pressure, or disorder, makes the $f$-electron materials attractive systems for revealing unconventional physics.
+The possibility of tuning across these phase boundaries through chemical pressure, applied external pressure, or disorder makes the $f$-electron materials attractive systems for revealing unconventional physics.

-To advance our understanding of these multipolar systems, it is therefore imperative to develop a good microscopic description with respect to both the chemical properties of the samples under investigation and the appropriate Hamiltonian for their theoretical analysis.
+To advance our understanding of these multipolar systems, it is therefore imperative to develop a good microscopic description of relevant real materials, with respect to both the chemical properties of the samples under investigation and the appropriate Hamiltonian for their theoretical analysis.